benKacimi/Rusteek/README.md

 Exemple : @aFunction(${aVar})aTexte
 In this exemple the analysze (tockenizer or lexer) that the instruction is composed in 2 parts :
-- a function named aFunction that take on parameter.
+- a function named aFunction that take one parameter.
 The parameter in this case is a variable named aVar
 - a literal (aText

 ### Required configuration ###